Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: Grover's Amplitude Suppression Algorithm

-While there are creative ways to prepare states \cite{huang2018demonstration}, the algorithm presented is scalable, hence, agnostic to the number of qubits required.
-Moreover, since the only parts of the algorithm that changed from the original Grover's search algorithm are the oracle and the initial step of the ancilla, original analysis on the number of iterations needed still holds true; see \cite{nielsen2002quantum} for further information.
-In particular, for $R$ the number of iterations, $N$ the total number of states, and $M$ the number of undesirable states the inequality holds $\displaystyle R \leq \Big\lceil \frac{N}{M} \Big\rceil$, where $\lceil \cdot \rceil$ is the ceiling function.
+To make this algorithm more tangible, Figure \ref{fig:comp}(a) shows a circuit of preparing the states $\ket{001},\ldots,\ket{110}$.
+Figure \ref{fig:runs_qpu} displays results of this algorithm with registers of size three qubits and two qubits.

-Although this algorithm does not set the ancilla qubit in a superposition, which may be perceived as not utilizing quantum and hence losing an advantage, there are instances of applying control gates to ancilla \cite{vazquez2021efficient, suzuki2020amplitude}.
-Furthermore, the addition of the Pauli $X$ gate and Pauli $Z$ gate stay constant as the number of qubits in the register grows.
-Therefore, with at least a two qubit register, the subtraction of one control gate in the oracle yields a more efficient circuit.
+One may observe that the action of the adjusted-diffuser acts in the same manner as the standard diffuser.
+Moreover, while there is a subtle difference in the ancilla qubit, the register for the operator $O_{S}$ is the same as $O$.
+Therefore, the original analysis on the number of iterations needed still holds true; see \cite{nielsen2002quantum} for further information.
+In particular, for an $R$ number of iterations, an $N$ total number of states, and an $M$ number of undesirable states, the inequality $\displaystyle R \leq \Big\lceil \frac{N}{M} \Big\rceil$ holds, where $\lceil \cdot \rceil$ is the ceiling function.